 Dubai has the largest population with the second-largest land territory by area of all the emirates, after Abu Dhabi.
 Dubai city is located on the Emirate’s northern coastline.

 Stretched along the coastline of southern Africa with beautiful islands scattered offshore, Mozambique is a destination which entices travellers with its idyllic beaches and vibrant culture.
-Mozambique holidays are an ideal match for any travellers looking for an African holiday with a difference, there are a range of exciting experiences to be had here, whether it’s diving under the waves in search of coral, encountering animals on safari, or exploring urban hot spots.
+A Mozambique package is an ideal match for any travellers looking for an African holiday with a difference, there are a range of exciting experiences to be had here, whether it’s diving under the waves in search of coral, encountering animals on safari, or exploring urban hot spots.

 At Bench Africa, we coordinate with our team on the ground in Africa to ensure your Mozambique safari is a successful one.
-Here’s what you can expect on our Mozambique holidays.
+Here’s what you can expect from one of our Mozambique tour packages

-For Mozambique, tourism is an industry still in its infancy, meaning that for many travellers it is relatively off the beaten track.
-However, for those who venture on one of our Mozambique tours, there is a fascinating fusion of local culture and colonial history, as well as astounding natural beauty.
+For Mozambique, tourism is an industry still in its infancy, meaning that for many travellers who head out on a tailor-made Mozambique package with Bench will find themselves venturing off the beaten track.
+And for those who are lucky enough to experience one of our Mozambique tour packages, there is a fascinating fusion of local culture and colonial history, as well as astounding natural beauty.

 Situated in the Quirimbas Islands just off the northern coast of Mozambique, Ibo Island provides an excellent chance to explore the remains of a centuries-old Portuguese settlement, as well as stretch out on its pristine beaches.
 Further south, you’ll find Medjumbe Island, an exclusive resort which is arguably one of the country’s best hidden gems.

 Mozambique travel on the mainland offers up a number of national parks to explore, with Niassa Game Reserve and Maputo Elephant Reserve offering unique wildlife experiences.